Chart Color Schemes

 Asquith features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

 Asquith's dwelling structures, as per the latest Census, consisted of 42.2% houses and 57.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Asquith was at 21.3%, with the rest of dwellings either mortgaged (43.1%) or rented (35.6%).
-The median monthly mortgage repayment in Asquith was $2,400, below Sydney metro's average of $2,427.
-The median weekly rent figure in Asquith was $490, compared to Sydney metro's $470.
-Nationally, Asquith's mortgage repayments were higher at $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Asquith was at 21.3%, with mortgaged dwellings at 43.1% and rented ones at 35.6%.
+The median monthly mortgage repayment in the area was $2,400, below Sydney metro's average of $2,427.
+The median weekly rent figure was $490, compared to Sydney metro's $470.
+Nationally, Asquith's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing